keystone-sideral/netgear_rn104/README.md

-# Custom kernel for Netgear ReadyNas 104 (rn104) Nas on Debian 12
+# Custom kernel for Netgear ReadyNas 104 (rn104) on Debian 12

 &#9888; __DO WITH YOUR OWN RISK!
 I'M NOT RESPONSIBLE FOR WHAT HAPPENS TO YOUR DEVICE __ &#9888;